 In 1918, Sister Bernadette appears in Minnesota’s Alien Registration (with the name Isabella McPhail).
 She is forty years old.

 The 1920 Federal Census finds Sister Bernadette living and working at St. Joseph’s Hospital in Ramsey Minnesota.
 She is listed as Isabella.

-The 1930 Federal Census finds Sister Bernadette at St. Michael’s Hospital in Grand Forks, North Dakota working as a Trained Nurse.
+The 1930 Federal Census finds Sister Bernadette still living at St. Michael’s Hospital in Grand Forks, North Dakota working as a Trained Nurse.
 On this census, she is “Bernadette” McPhail.

 The archival records suggest that Sister Bernadette was back at St. Joseph’s hospital at the time of the 1940 Federal census, but she has not been identified on that document under either the name Bernadette or Isabella.
 It’s possible the record has been damaged or transcribed incorrectly.

 A border crossing document has been found suggesting that Sister Bernadette made a trip back to Canada on August 16, 1943.
 The records from the archives suggest that Sister Bernadette she made at least two other visits back to Canada, once in 1948 for one month (likely to mark the death of her sister Margaret Ann McPhail (1874-1948)), and again in 1950 for a month.

 In the history, Sister Lucienne Arrell suggests, “When I first went to Bethany I said, “I think that I could feed somebody,” so I began to feed Sister Bernadette.
 She was bed-ridden, but they would sit her up in bed and I would feed her when they brought in the tray.”
 Sister Lucienne is likely referring to the Bethany Convent at some time after Sister Bernadette’s retirement, where she stayed until the time of her death.
 It’s possible she was very close to death at the time given the description.